cryptiklemur/AssetBundleBuilder/README.md

 A command-line tool for building Unity asset bundles for RimWorld mods. **No repository cloning or Unity project setup required!**

+## Prerequisites

+⚠️ **Unity Editor Required**: This tool requires Unity Hub and a Unity Editor installation (e.g., 2022.3.35f1) to build asset bundles.
+The tool will:
+- Auto-detect Unity installations in standard locations
+- Create temporary Unity projects automatically
+- Handle all Unity project configuration

+You can download Unity Hub from [unity.com/download](https://unity.com/download) and install the required Unity version through it.

 ## Installation

 ### .NET Global Tool (Recommended - Cross-Platform)